 Achilles Kiwanuka, Adolphus Mukasa Ludigo, Ambrose Kibuuka, Anatoli Kiriggwajjo, Bruno Sserunkuuma, Gyavira, James Buzaalilyawo, Kizito, Luke Banabakintu, Mbaaga Tuzinde, Muggaga and Mukasa Kiriwawanvu are the twelve Catholic that were burnt in the great Namugongo holocaust together with thirteen Anglicans and six other prisoner that were on death sentence for other offences other than religion.

 Martyrs killed outside Namugongo include; Joseph Mukasa Balikuddembe and Atthanasius Bazzekuketta, at the city of Kampala (St. Balikuddembe Market), Denis Ssebuggwaawo and Andrew Kaggwa, killed at Munyonyo, Pontian Ngondwe killed at Kyamula (Ttakajjunge), Matthias Kalemba Mulumba killed at Old Kampala, Noe Mawaggali killed at Kiyinda-Mityana, Gonzaga Gonza killed at Kamuli-Lubaawo and lastly John Mary Muzeeyi killed at Mmengo-Kisenyi.

-Thirty one years after the Namugongo holocaust, two young Christians from the Acholi people of northern Uganda, Daudi Okello, a chatecist and ILDO lLWA an assistant were martyred by a party of raiders.
+Thirty-one years after the Namugongo holocaust, two young Christians from the Acholi people of northern Uganda, Daudi Okello, a catechist and ILDO lLWA an assistant were martyred by a party of raiders.
 They were dragged from their hut and pushed to the ground, speared several times on 18th of October 1918 at midnight.
 Their bodies were not buried until later by the local community.